mhkoosheshi/mhkoosheshi/README.md

 - I am interested in Robotics, Computer Vision, and Biomedical Engineering.
 - My latest contribution is in skin lesion segmentation.
 [GitHub](https://github.com/pooya-mohammadi/unet-skin-cancer) and [arXiv](https://arxiv.org/abs/2210.16399).
 - I am currently working on CNN-based Robotic Grasping and it's gonna be LEGEND.....wait for it.....ARY.
+- Lastly, not much of a cat person.
+I just find this cat cute and she is also on my desktop.